sakkurax7/privacy-project/software.md

 - [Telegram](https://telegram.org/) - Uses [MTProto Mobile Protocol](https://core.telegram.org/mtproto).
 However group channels cannot be E2E encrypted, and [private chats default to non-E2E](https://telegram.org/faq#q-what-if-im-more-paranoid-than-your-regular-user).
 Telegram states that [generating profit is not the end goal](https://telegram.org/faq#q-how-are-you-going-to-make-money-out-of-this) of the app.
 However, the backend is not open source (yet).

 ## Cloud Storage
+**:+1: I reccomend using:**

+I personally use Nextcloud for hosting files as I can use my own servers for storing the data.
+Not everyone has this ability, so a close second would have to be Syncthing as it is decentralised.

 **⚠️ You are the product:**